ChukwuemekaAham/ESRI-MS-AWS-GCP-Data-Analytics-ML-GIS/Geospatial-Analysis-Google-Earth-Engine-Projects/Geospatial_analysis_flood_impacts_in_maiduguri_nigeria/guide.md

 * **SAR Expertise:**  Specialized SAR image processing knowledge and tools are required.
 * **Validation:**  Compare your results with ground truth data to verify accuracy.

 This guide provides a structured approach to flood mapping with Sentinel-1 data.
-Remember to tailor these steps to your specific needs and the data you have.
-Let me know if you have any questions or need help with specific aspects of the workflow!